Vegetable Pot Pie

 To par-roast the root vegetables:

 1. Adjust an oven rack to the middle position and preheat oven to 425 degrees.
 Line a rimmed baking sheet with parchment or foil for easy cleanup.
 In a large bowl, add potatoes, carrots, and celery root.
-Drizzle with oil and toss to combine.
+Drizzle the veggies with oil and toss to combine.
 Spread evenly on prepared baking sheet and sprinkle with salt and pepper.

 Carrots and potatoes on a baking sheet before being roasted.